The Kikuchi Hierarchy and Tensor PCA: Preliminaries and Prior Work

 When $p = 2$, the spiked tensor model reduces to the \emph{spiked Wigner model}.
 We know from random matrix theory that when $\lambda = \hat\lambda/\sqrt{n}$ with $\hat\lambda > 1$, strong detection is possible by thresholding the maximum eigenvalue of $\bY$, and weak recovery is achieved by PCA, i.e., taking the leading eigenvector~\cite{FP,pca-eigenvec}.
 For many spike priors including Rademacher, strong detection and weak recovery are statistically impossible when $\hat\lambda < 1$~\cite{MRZ-sphere,DAM,PWBM-contig}, so there is a sharp phase transition at $\hat\lambda = 1$.
 (Note that weak detection is still possible below $\hat\lambda = 1$~\cite{alaoui2018fundamental}.)
 A more sophisticated algorithm is AMP (approximate message passing) \cite{amp,FR-amp,LKZ-mmse,DAM}, which can be thought of as a modification of the matrix power method which uses certain nonlinear transformations to exploit the structure of the spike prior.
 For many spike priors including Rademacher, AMP is known to achieve the information-theoretically optimal correlation with the true spike \cite{DAM,replica-proof}.
 However, like PCA, AMP achieves zero correlation asymptotically when $\hat\lambda < 1$.
 For certain spike priors (e.g., sparse priors), statistical-computational gaps can appear in which it is information-theoretically possible to succeed for some $\hat\lambda < 1$ but we do not expect that polynomial-time algorithms can do so \cite{LKZ-mmse,LKZ-pca,BMVVX}.

 \paragraph{The tensor case.}

 The tensor case $p \ge 3$ was introduced by \cite{RM-tensor}, who also proposed various algorithms.
 Information-theoretically, there is a sharp phase transition similar to the matrix case: for many spike priors $P_{\tx}$ including Rademacher, if $\lambda = \hat\lambda n^{(1-p)/2}$ then weak recovery is possible when $\hat\lambda > \lambda_c$ and impossible when $\hat\lambda < \lambda_c$ for a particular constant $\lambda_c = \lambda_c(p,P_{\tx})$ depending on $p$ and $P_{\tx}$~\cite{tensor-stat}.
 Strong detection undergoes the same transition, being possible if $\lambda > \lambda_c$ and impossible otherwise~\cite{chen2017phase,chen2018phase,stat-thresh} (see also \cite{PWB-tensor}).
 In fact, it is shown in these works that even weak detection is impossible below $\lambda_c$, in sharp contrast with the matrix case.
 There are polynomial-time algorithms (e.g., SOS) that succeed at both strong detection and strong recovery when $\lambda \gg n^{-p/4}$ for any spike prior \cite{RM-tensor,HSS,HSSS}, which is above the information-theoretic threshold by a factor that diverges with $n$.
 There are also SOS lower bounds suggesting that (for many priors) no polynomial-time algorithm can succeed at strong detection or weak recovery when $\lambda \ll n^{-p/4}$ \cite{HSS,sos-hidden}.
 Thus, unlike the matrix case, we expect a large statistical-computational gap, i.e., a ``possible-but-hard'' regime when $n^{(1-p)/2} \ll \lambda \ll n^{-p/4}$.
+Thresholds for tensor PCA are depicted in Figure~\ref{fig:thresholds} and discussed further in the following subsections.